Three Tips for Protecting Your Important Legal Paperwork in a Natural Disaster

-Many of us in the Tar Heel State know firsthand how these acts of nature can devastate your life and your family.
-So, how can we prepare for disasters so far out of our control?
+Many of us know firsthand how these acts of nature can devastate our lives and our families, so the question becomes: how can we prepare?

 In addition to creating a disaster preparedness plan for your family, be sure to protect your legal documents during these events.
 Below are several tips to follow so that you can ensure your important paperwork is safe if your home is damaged or destroyed in a natural disaster: